calebpitts/PolarityBot/README.md

 The script will save a CSV to the local directory so go to the directory you want to store the CSV file before running the script.
 Run ```python3 main.py```

+## Interpreting the Results
+The script will output the mean polarity score of all the comments and the min, and max polarity score in that set of comments.
+It also gives a distribution of the number of comments within each polarity score interval.

+A CSV file with all the scores and comments will be saved in a CSV file named ```polarity_[VIDEO ID].csv```.
+You can manipulate those statistics however you like.

+Enjoy!
+Let me know if you find any bugs, want to contribute or just talk.